 In August 2016 the AICS expanded by opening an additional campus called AICS Satellite.
-This campus will accommodate groups 1-7 in 2020-2021.
-Students who complete group 7 at the Satellite can apply for a place in Secondary school at the Main or South East campus.
+This campus will accommodate groups 1 - 7 in 2021-2022.
+Students who complete group 7 at the Satellite can apply for a place in Secondary school at the South or South East Campus.

-The AICS Satellite is situated opposite the Gelderlandplein shopping centre in Buitenveldert.
-This is a 5-10 minute cycle/drive from the Main campus, and coming from Amsterdam city centre it is two or three stops further on the metro and tram.
+The AICS Satellite is situated opposite the Gelderlandplein shopping centre in Buitenveldert.This is a 5-10 minute cycle/drive from the campus, and coming from Amsterdam city centre it is two or three stops further on the metro and tram.

 This campus has the capacity to cater for a total of 220 students in groups 1-7.
 The AICS Satellite is a small intimate school with a big heart and looks forward to welcoming new families and educational professionals.
 The facilities include bright, spacious classrooms with smartboards, two playgrounds and a library.
 Shared facilities include one of the playgrounds, a small gym, a full-sized gym and a theatre.
+In August 2023 the Satellite Campus will close.
+The students from Satellite Campus will join their friends at the South and the South East Campus.